akibsayyed/qcombbdbg/README.txt

   [Thread 68] #68 stopped.

   Displaced stepping is disabled for the moment (as of GDB 7.3.1, Thumb is not supported).
-Consequently, do not try to single-step into heavily used system functions (like memcpy, rex_wait, rex_set_signals, and so on).
+Consequently, do not try to single-step or put breakpoints into heavily used system functions (like memcpy, rex_wait, rex_set_signals, and so on).
+If the DIAG task or the USB task encounters an exception, the debugger is dead.

 TODO

-  Tracepoints
+  Tracepoints support.
-  Watchpoints
+  Watchpoints support.

+CONTACT

+  Guillaume Delugre <guillaume (at) security-labs.org>